awslabs/graphstorm/docs/source/tutorials/own-data.rst

 .. note::

     - Because the parquet format has some limitations, such as only supporting 2 billion elements in a column, etc, we suggest users to use HDF5 format for very large datasets.
-    - The two mapping files, ``node_mapping.pt`` and ``edge_mapping.pt``, are used to record the mapping between the ogriginal node and edge ids in the raw data files and the ids of nodes and edges in the GraphStorm node ID space.
-They are important for mapping the training and inference outputs back to the original input data.
+    - The two mapping files, ``node_mapping.pt`` and ``edge_mapping.pt``, are used to record the mapping between the ogriginal node and edge ids in the raw data files and the ids of nodes and edges in the Graph Node ID space.
+They are important for mapping the training and inference outputs back to the Raw Node ID space in the original input data.
 Therefore, **DO NOT** move or delete them.

 .. _option-2: